-The general guidelines that these studies recommend is similar to what airlines suggest for travellers.
+The general guidelines that these studies recommend are similar to what airlines suggest for travelers.
 The child should be sitting in a natural position with good posture and take a break every 20 minutes to stretch and let their eyes rest.

-According to the 2010 survey, about 70% (69.1%) were using the PC at home to access the internet.
-76.2% of the children are using PC at home regardless of availability of internet access.
+According to the 2010 survey, about 70% (69.1%) were using a PC at home to access the Internet.
+76.2% of the children are using a PC at home regardless of the availability of Internet access.

-In terms of comparison between the different grade levels, about half (56% ) of grammar school-aged children use a PC to access the internet at home, 73.2% in middle school and 78.4% in high school.
-So the use of home PC to access internet is higher as the grade goes up.
+In terms of comparison between the different grade levels, about half (56% ) of grammar school-aged children use a PC to access the Internet at home, 73.2% in middle school, and 78.4% in high school.
+So the use of a home PC to access the Internet is higher as the grade goes up.
 But with the school system increasing the use of PC and smart boards in the class environment, the use of PCs by children is likely to continue to rise.

-Of the parents who responded that their children use PC at home, 27.8% responded that they use content filtering feature.
-2.5% said that their PC do not have access to the internet or has restricted access to internet.
+Of the parents who responded that their children use PC at home, 27.8% responded that they use content filtering features.
+2.5% said that their PC does not have access to the Internet or has restricted access to the Internet.
 61.9% said that they do not use content filtering, 0.9% said they used to have content filtering but they stopped, and 6.9% had no idea if they have the content filtering feature turned on or not.